 Shortlisted for the National Book Award in 2010, author Karen Tei Yamashita’s most recent book, I Hotel (Coffee House Press), consists of ten interlinking novellas which detail the rise and fall of San Francisco’s (in)famous, single-room-occupancy International Hotel from the years 1968 (the time of the student riots at SF State and Berkeley), to 1977 (when the hotel was torn down to make way for gentrification), mainly by charting the personal histories of the numerous, disparate characters who all found themselves deliberately or suddenly politicized by their attempts to save it.
-For those unaware, the late 1960s and 1970s span the apex of the Yellow Power movement, which not only helped to establish Ethnic Studies as a legitimate academic field, but also unified American-born descendents of Asia’s various ethnicities under one collective term that we still use today: Asian American.
+For those unaware, the late 1960s and 1970s span the apex of the Yellow Power movement, which not only helped to establish Ethnic Studies as a legitimate academic field, but also unified American-born descendants of Asia’s various ethnicities under one collective term that we still use today: Asian American.
 And because of the vast number of different ethnic, social, and political groups once housed in its basement, the International Hotel is as important an institution to Asian American culture and Yellow Power as HBCUs [Historically Black Colleges and Universities] are to African Americans.

 Populated by influential, historical figures of the period whose speeches and words are sometimes transcribed verbatim, alongside completely made-up characters whose language seems no less real, I Hotel is a careful, considerate blend of fact and fiction, parody and pastiche; the book contains so many allusions to the people, places, and things that comprised one of America’s most transformational times that it bears comparisons to such canonical works as John Dos Passos’ U.S.A. trilogy, and, in many ways, deserves to be called an encyclopedic text.